lmidy/CloudNative_Metrics/README.md

 `request response time` 95% percent of requests responses take less than 5 seconds to complete.

 ## Creating SLI metrics.
-*TODO:* It is important to know why we want to measure certain metrics for our customer.
+It is important to know why we want to measure certain metrics for our customer.
 Describe in detail 5 metrics to measure these SLIs.

 ####  Uptime:
 - the total time the application is available to serve requests